verus-lang/paper-sosp24-artifact/site/guide.md

 ### Set 2: IronKV performance comparison — Figure 9.

-Set 2 requires a Windows x86_64 machine with .NET 5 or newer (we tested .NET 8.0), rust 1.76.0, and python 3 (we will provide installation instructions).
+Set 2 requires a Windows x86_64 machine with .NET 5 or newer (we tested .NET 8.0), rust 1.76.0, and python 3.
 A reasonably recent laptop or desktop should be sufficient.

 ### Set 3: node replication performance comparison — Figure 10.